 GOED's Supply Chain Navigator User Guide

-GOED’s Supply Chain Navigator (SCN) is an interactive tool that helps users navigate and study different companies that participate in the EPA+DHA omega-3 value chain.
-The database on which the tool is built is meant to be a clear, living, joint view of the industry for members.
+GOED’s Supply Chain Navigator (SCN) is an interactive tool that offers insights into the EPA+DHA omega-3 value chain.
+This database tool is meant to be a living document that helps users navigate and understand the variety of companies that supply the industry.

 Multiple levels of filtering make it easy to focus on companies with specific attributes.
 This guide gives a brief overview and practical instructions to help you get the most from its features.